List of AFL and AFC champions: Background

-The 1973 Miami Dolphins had seven first-team All-Pros, more than any other AFC champion since the NFC/AFC merger.
+The 1973 Miami Dolphins had seven first-team All-Pros, more than any other AFC champion since the AFL–NFL merger.
 The 1971 Miami Dolphins, 1979 Pittsburgh Steelers and 2007 New England Patriots each had five 1st team All-Pros.
 The 1970 Baltimore Colts, 1982 Miami Dolphins, 1987 Denver Broncos and 1996 and 2001 New England Patriots did not have any 1st team All-Pros.
 Jack Ham is the only defensive player to be named as a 1st team All-Pro for four AFC champions.
-Ham was a 1st team All-Pro for the 1974, 1975, 1978 and 1979 Pittsburgh Steelers.
-Troy Polamalu was a defensive 1st team All-Pro for three AFC champions with the Steelers between 2005 and 2010.
-Larry Little is the only offensive lineman to be named as a 1st team All-Pro for three AFC champions, the 1971–1973 Miami Dolphins.
-Rob Gronkowski is the only tight end to be named a 1st team All-Pro for three AFC champions, for the Patriots between 2011 and 2017.
-Garo Yepremian is the only kicker to be named as a 1st team All-Pro for two AFC champions, the 1971 and 1973 Miami Dolphins.
+Troy Polamalu and Chris Jones were defensive 1st team All-Pros for three AFC champions.
+Larry Little is the only offensive lineman to be named as a 1st team All-Pro for three AFC champions.
+Rob Gronkowski is the only tight end to be named a 1st team All-Pro for three AFC champions.
+Garo Yepremian is the only kicker to be named as a 1st team All-Pro for two AFC champions.

 At the end of the 1966 season, the Super Bowl began to be played between the AFL champion and the NFL champion.
-After the AFL/NFL merger in 1970, the Super Bowl continued to be played between the AFC champion and the NFC champion.
+After the AFL–NFL merger in 1970, the Super Bowl continued to be played between the AFC champion and the NFC champion.
 The AFL champion lost the first two Super Bowls.
 The 1968 AFL champion New York Jets with Joe Namath at quarterback became the first AFL team to win the Super Bowl.
 Starting with that Super Bowl, the AFL or AFC champion won 11 out of 13 Super Bowls.
 However, the AFC champion lost 13 consecutive Super Bowls, from the 1984 AFC champion Miami Dolphins through the 1996 AFC champion New England Patriots.
-Overall, the AFL or AFC champion has won 27 of the 55 Super Bowls played through the end of the 2018 season.
+Overall, the AFL or AFC champion has won 29 of the 58 Super Bowls played through the end of the 2023 season.